openhab/openhab-alexa/USAGE.md

 ### Item Configuration

 The Alexa skill API uses the concept of "endpoints".
 Endpoints are addressable entities that expose functionality in the form of capability interfaces.
 An example endpoint may be a light switch, which has a single capability called power state (ON/OFF).
-A more complex endpoint may be a thermostat which has many capabilites to control and report temperature, setpoints, modes, etc..
+A more complex endpoint may be a thermostat which has many capabilities to control and report temperature, setpoints, modes, etc..

+### Item State

+Item states, reported back to Alexa, are formatted based on their [item state presentation](https://www.openhab.org/docs/configuration/items.html#state-presentation) definition if configured.
+This means you can control the precision of number values (e.g. `%.1f °C` will limit reported temperature value to one decimal point).

 #### Single items
 Single items in openHAB can be mapped to single endpoint in Alex through the use of the Alexa metadata.